February 29, 2024 in antora, guide, doc as code, documentation by Wisdom Nwokocha8 minutes

 Create an Azure Pages Workflow:

+) in your repository.
 1 name: Azure Static Web Apps CI/CD

 2 pr: